gromnitsky/gerald-of-wales__the-conquest-of-ireland/web/main.md

 [^7]: By the birds may be intended some of the nobler breeds of hawks for sporting.
 We shall find, in the course of the History, that the tribute of Roderic O'Connor, king of Connaught, was reserved to be paid in skins.

-[^8]: French or Norman was the language commonly used by the higher classes in England at this period; Latin, in which all the chronicles were composed. being confined to the ecclesiastics, the only men of learning; and the good old Anglo-Saxon tongue, in which the first of chronicles is written, being out of vogue, the language only of the vulgar, who could not read, or for whose instruction Giraldus, with all his love of popularity, felt no concern.
+[^8]: French or Norman was the language commonly used by the higher classes in England at this period; Latin, in which all the chronicles were composed, being confined to the ecclesiastics, the only men of learning; and the good old Anglo-Saxon tongue, in which the first of chronicles is written, being out of vogue, the language only of the vulgar, who could not read, or for whose instruction Giraldus, with all his love of popularity, felt no concern.
 It need not be added that, as far as we know, Giraldus did not succeed in his petition to have his History translated.

 [^9]: Waiter Mapes, a name celebrated in our literary history of the latter half of the twelfth century, was the intimate friend of Giraldus Cambrensis.
 He possessed much pungent humour, which he employed in inveighing bitterly against the profligacy of the monks.